argilla-io/argilla/argilla-frontend/docs/snippets/start_page.md

 # Welcome to

-## Argilla is a platform for building high-quality AI datasets
+## Argilla is a collaboration tool for building high-quality AI datasets

 If you need support join the [Argilla Discord community](http://hf.co/join/discord)